timescale/docs/timescaledb/quick-start/golang.md

 }
 ```

-Congratulations, you’ve successfully connected to TimescaleDB using Go!
+Congratulations, you've successfully connected to TimescaleDB using Go.

 ## Create a table [](create_table)

 Note: For the rest of this tutorial, we will use a connection pool, since
 having concurrent connections is the most common use case.

 ### Step 1: Formulate your SQL statement

 First, compose a string which contains the SQL state that you would use
 to create a relational table.
 In the example below, we create a table
 called sensors, with columns id, type and location:

 ```go